Foliate is a fantastic ebook reader app for Linux desktops whose streamlined, stylish interface recently caught my eye.

 First and foremost: Foliate is an

-Aside from offering the most essential feature in an ebook reader app IMO — making eBooks look like a book, i.e. dual-page layout — it also has a vertical scrolled view, which is something many will appreciate.
+Aside from offering the most essential feature in an ebook reader app IMO — making eBooks look like a book, i.e. dual-page layout — Foliate also has a vertical scrolled view, which is something many will appreciate.

 The easy access to contents (first item in the header bar) is also something I appreciate having particularly in a desktop app, where I’m more likely to be trying to find specific passages.

 Talking of finding things, Foliate has a hand “Find…” search feature that should (in theory) help you locate specific phrases, words or passages in whichever .epub book you’re reading.
+You can even limit search to the specific chapter you’re reading.

 Like an great app should, Foliate keeps track of your reading progress as you progress, on a per–book basis.
 It also stores your bookmarks and any notes or annotations you make in a per-book data file.